maximtrp/mchmm/README.rst

   >>> sts_seq = '00000000111111100000000000'
   >>> a = mc.HiddenMarkovModel().from_seq(obs_seq, sts_seq)

-State names and unique observations are automatically inferred:
+Unique states and observations are automatically inferred:

 .. code:: python